sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_9_embedding_into_streamlit/embedding5_embedding_into_streamlit.md

 <img src="assets/sl4.png" width="800"/>

-Now we can test our local Streamlit environment:
+Now we can test our local Streamlit environment.
+Execute the following command in Terminal:
 ```plaintext
 streamlit hello
 ```

-Accept the warning about incoming network connections:
+Click the `Allow` button to allow Python to accept incoming network connections:

 <img src="assets/sl6.png" width="800"/>

-The following prompt should appear in terminal asking for email address (we will skip over that, so hit `Enter`):
+The following prompt should appear in terminal asking for email address (we will skip over that, so leave it blank and press `Enter`):

 <img src="assets/sl5.png" width="800"/>

-The following page should appear using your default browser:
+Streamlit will automatically open your default browser to the standard webpage that comes with Streamlit:

 <img src="assets/sl7.png" width="800"/>